MaryamMahmoodi/mvp/README.md

 Custom exceptions are used to handle specific errors such as:

 - **UrlNotFoundException**: Thrown when a URL with a given shortcode does not exist in the database.
-- **DuplicateUrlException**: Thrown when an attempt is made to shorten a URL that has already been shortened.

-These exceptions are caught and handled by a global exception handler, which returns appropriate HTTP status codes and messages.
+- **GlobalExceptionHandler**: A centralized class to handle all exceptions that occur during API requests and returns appropriate HTTP response codes

 ## Unit Testing

 Unit tests are written using **JUnit 5** to ensure the correctness of the service and controller layers.
 The tests cover:

 - **URL shortening and resolving**: Ensuring that the API can shorten URLs and resolve them correctly.

-- **Exception handling**: Verifying that custom exceptions are thrown and handled appropriately.
+## Dockerization
+The application is containerized using **Docker**.
+The `Dockerfile` is located in the root directory and defines the steps to build a Docker image for the application.

 ## How to Run